LCSW vs. MSW: Comparing social work credentials

 What can you do as an LCSW?

-But you might be surprised just how much these professionals can do for clients in need of mental health care.
 Clinical social workers represent the largest group of mental health providers in the nation.
 They maintain a working knowledge of the following topics:

-- Theories of biological, psychological and social development
+- Biological, psychological and social development theories

 - Mental health disorders